hwb13/Practice/README.txt

-Repository for all practice projects.
+Repository for all practice projects this branch was to mess around with vitest.